Nneji123/Serving-Machine-Learning-Models/README.md

 ## How to Test your models and applications with Pytest⚡

 ### Working with Docker⚡
+Docker is a set of platform as a service products that use OS-level virtualization to deliver software in packages called containers.
+The service has both free and premium tiers.

+In this repository I've deployed the FastAPI application using a Dockerfile.
+You can learn more about working with Docker and writing Dockerfiles [here](https://towardsdatascience.com/how-to-deploy-a-machine-learning-model-with-fastapi-docker-and-github-actions-13374cbd638a)

 ## Deploying your applications to AWS and Heroku⚡
 In this repository I've deployed the FastAPI and Flask applications to platforms such as AWS and Heroku.